 Take a night-time wildlife walk in search of the world’s cutest animal, at an eco-resort striving for their conservation — arguably the best place to see lorises in Sri Lanka.

-If you’ve ever found yourself trapped in the incessant time-sucking vortex that is watching cute animal videos on Youtube, chances are you’ve come across the loris.
+If you’ve ever found yourself trapped in a time-sucking vortex of cute animal videos on Youtube, chances are you’ve come across the loris.

 The curse of cuteness: Why loris numbers are diminishing

 The problem?
 The popularity of these videos has fuelled a rising demand for slow lorises in the exotic pet trade.
-There’s every chance the lorises we all giggle and coo at online were poached from their natural habit in the rainforests of South East Asia, smuggled in inhumane conditions, and subjected to cruelties such as having their teeth ripped out without anaesthetic, all to be sold as pets.
-(Worse fates still await those who are sold for superstitious quack ‘medicine’.
-The ignorance.)
+There’s every chance the lorises we all giggle and coo at online were poached from their natural habitat in the rainforests of India, Sri Lanka and parts of South East Asia, smuggled in inhumane conditions, and subjected to cruelties such as having their teeth ripped out without anaesthetic, all to be sold as pets.
+(Worse fates still await those who are sold for superstitious quack ‘medicine’.)